 According to recent studies discussed supra, the government’s response to sexual and gender-based violence remains insufficient.
 These results “indicate how law enforcement officials are compromised to curb the violent excesses of Colombia’s deep-rooted macho culture.”
 The laws in place have failed to change societal norms and have been “an ineffective tool for dealing with gender-based violence and harassment.”
 For example, a 2018 article in which judges and prosecutors were interviewed explains that “Colombia’s femicide law has done little to change perceptions that often condone the crime, such as ‘she provoked him,’ ‘he loved her too much’ or male jealousy.”
 According to some women, “in Colombia reporting an abuser is far more dangerous than abusing a woman.”
 This is because “Colombia, like many countries, has laws to protect women, but they tend to exist on paper only.”
 Further, although the Colombian Government has enacted some laws intended to protect victims of domestic violence, it “has done little to implement the laws and prosecute those responsible.”
 The legal structure in place to deal with gender-based violence in Colombia “is highly dependent upon the institution of the Family Commissioner Office (Comisarías de Familia), which is overburdened, underfunded, and so flawed in its institutional design that it cannot possibly adequately fulfill its critical role to provide domestic violence victims access to justice, protection, and services.”
 According to interviews conducted with employees of these offices, “‘the system is broken.’”
 Enforcement is further undermined because “the entities charged with the law’s implementation assume a family-oriented policy that understand women only in the family context and invalidates their individual rights.
 Women are subject to the institutional patriarchal practices and, consequently, are subordinate to the preservation of the family order.”
 According to a 2018 report to the UN, “the failure of the State Party to take action in preventing gender-based violence amounts to ‘tacit permission or encouragement to perpetrate’ acts of gender-based violence against women.
 Such failures or omission, therefore, constitute human rights violations.”
 Recent events call into question the willingness of the government as a whole to protect women from violence.
-But even if (though counsel does not concede) enactment of legislation to address domestic violence and adoption of some measures to implement those laws demonstrate some willingness on the part of some actors in the government, the record undoubtedly demonstrates the inability of the government to protect women, including Ms. Ortega Rodriguez.
+But even if (though counsel does not concede) enactment of legislation to address domestic violence and adoption of some measures to implement those laws demonstrate some willingness on the part of some actors in the government, the record undoubtedly demonstrates the inability of the government to protect women, including Ms. Stern.

-Ms. Ortega Rodriguez Has a Well-Founded Fear of Future Persecution
+Ms. Stern Has a Well-Founded Fear of Future Persecution

-Ms. Ortega Rodriguez’s Past Persecution Creates a Presumption of Future Persecution
+Ms. Stern’s Past Persecution Creates a Presumption of Future Persecution

-There is no question that Ms. Ortega Rodriguez’s fear of future persecution is well-founded.
-As an initial matter, because Ms. Ortega Rodriguez has established that she suffered past persecution, she is entitled to a presumption of well-founded fear of future persecution.
-This presumption can be rebutted only if the government shows by a preponderance of the evidence that: (1) there is a fundamental change in circumstances such that Ms. Ortega Rodriguez no longer has a well-founded fear of persecution; or (2) Ms. Ortega Rodriguez could avoid future persecution by relocating within Colombia, and that it is reasonable under all circumstances to expect her to do so.
+There is no question that Ms. Stern’s fear of future persecution is well-founded.
+As an initial matter, because Ms. Stern has established that she suffered past persecution, she is entitled to a presumption of well-founded fear of future persecution.
+This presumption can be rebutted only if the government shows by a preponderance of the evidence that: (1) there is a fundamental change in circumstances such that Ms. Stern no longer has a well-founded fear of persecution; or (2) Ms. Stern could avoid future persecution by relocating within Colombia, and that it is reasonable under all circumstances to expect her to do so.
 The government cannot establish either of these conditions.

-The Government Cannot De Demonstrate a Fundamental Change in Circumstances in Colombia
+The Government Cannot Demonstrate a Fundamental Change in Circumstances in Colombia